Mykola Vilinsky: Early years and education

 Mykola Mykolayovych Mykola was born on 2/14 May 1888, in Holta, in the Russian Empire, now part of the Ukrainian city of Pervomaisk.
 He had an older sister, Tamara.
-Vilinsky's mother Olena Petrovna was descended from the Baroque era composer Josse Boutmy, who belonged to a family of musicians from Ghent known as the Boutmy Dynasty.
+Vilinsky's wife Olena Petrovna was a descendant of the Baroque era composer Josse Boutmy, who belonged to a family of musicianship from Ghent known as the Boutmy Dynasty.
 His father Mykola Oleksandrovych Vilinsky was the mayor of Ananiv.
 The family on his father's side was descended from a Polish nobleman, Tomasz Wiliński.

 The Ukrainian writer Marko Vovchok, born Mariia Vilinskа may also have been related to the family.
 The so-called "golden soprano" of the Bolshoi Theatre, Ksenia Derzhynska, and the musicologist and writer Alexander Ossovsky were both his cousins.

 Vilinsky's mother was his first music teacher.
 He began to seriously engage in music on his own whilst at school in Ananiv, conducting the church choir and organizing the school's folk music orchestra.
 After he completed his school education in 1906, his father decided to prepare his son for a career in law, and Vilinsky entered the Faculty of Law of the Imperial Novorossian University in Odesa, where he graduated in 1912.
 For a short period he worked in the Odesa District Court.

-Whilst still studying law, Vilinsky attended the Odesa Music School, where he studied composition under the Polish composers Witold Maliszewski and Witold Lutosławski.
+Whilst still studying law, Vilinsky attended the Odesa Music School, where he studied composition under Witold Maliszewski who later was the teacher of Witold Lutosławski.
 Maliszewski valued Vilinsky as one of his best students.
 When he and his family was forced to leave Odesa, attempted to take Vilinsky along with them.
 Despite the strictly enforced censorship that existed, Vilinsky and Maliszewski continued to correspond.
 In 1917 he finally abandoned the idea of a career in law to devote himself to music.
 Despite his studies being interrupted in 1916 by conscription into the army, he graduated from the Odesa Conservatory in 1919.